 Now we understand how shared hosting works, and why it’s a good choice for small businesses, we can look in more depth at the technical side and the features that you should look out for.

-Here’s a guide to some of technical terms you’ll encounter as you shop around for a small business host.
+Here’s a guide to some of the technical terms you’ll encounter as you shop around for a small business host.

 Most web hosts provide shared hosting on a Linux platform.
 Linux forms is the “L” in “LAMP stack,” which you’ll see in many hosts’ marketing literature.
 LAMP stands for “Linux, Apache, MySQL, and PHP.”
 Those four ingredients allow you to use the majority of popular scripts.